Veteran Entrepreneurship Training Program

 AVAILABLE IN SUMMER 2015

-Rider University & Grand Bank, N.A. off their Veteran Entrepreneurship Training Program for the second year
+Rider University & Grand Bank, N.A. complete their Veteran Entrepreneurship Training Program for the second year

-Registration is now open for our second session of Veteran Entrepreneurship Training for Summer 2015
+Registration is now closed for our second session of Veteran Entrepreneurship Training for Summer 2015.
+You can still apply early for 2016.

-Register Now!
+Apply Early for 2016!
 Slots are limited as registration is on a first come, first serve basis, and space is limited.
-Our class is currently full, but please still feel free to apply as we will keep you on a wait list in case something changes with an existing participant and a space becomes available.
+Our session is completed for 2015, but please still feel free to apply for our 2016 session.
+We will keep your application on file, and you will be given first priority when we begin to accept applicants for next year.
 You must be a veteran to be eligible to participate and have a business concept to pursue.

 About the Program